 A capstone course in social media techniques.
 Students create professional business social media platforms and design campaigns that consider demographics, analytics, and efficiency.
 Students build a professional portfolio to prepare for the job market.
 Prerequisite: MART 201.

 This course introduces students to the history of typography and its emotive, symbolic and communicative aspects.
 Students learn how to use type in a creative and aesthetic way and develop an understanding of page composition that incorporates concept and design.
 May be taken twice for degree or certificate credit.

 INDESIGN II (3)

 This class builds on the basic skills acquired in level one InDesign I. Topics include creating long documents, auto generating a table of contents auto generating an index object and nested styles, creating and formatting tables, and creating interactive PDFs from your InDesign documents.

 DESIGN in the REAL WORLD (3)

-Learn the real world process of planning, developing and designing a graphic or web project for a client or yourself.
+Real world process of planning, developing and designing a client project from cold call to design presentation.
 Topics include project planning, managing client and content needs, time and scope management.
-Review of website and graphic design layout fundamentals, wire-framing, user interface and composition are also covered.
-Assigned projects include managing and designing for a fictitious client.
+Review of graphic and layout fundamentals, wire-framing, and composition are also covered.
+Final project include graphic proposals for a web site or print project.
 Knowledge of Photoshop or equivalent graphic program is highly recommended.

 INTRODUCTION TO WORDPRESS (2)